Neuropathy

 Common causes include diabetes, chemotherapy, and chronic alcohol use.

 Neuropathy is a condition we treat at the clinic almost every day, with most cases involving a combination of sensory and motor types.
 A multi-pronged approach - incorporating acupuncture, electrical stimulation, neuro-acupuncture, herbs, and bodywork - has been found to be the most effective strategy.
-While neuropathy is a treatable condition, some patients may not experience significant relief until they are three treatments into the course.
-Typically, two or three of the above-mentioned modalities are used within a single session, and the cumulative effects of the treatment usually begin to accelerate after the third visit.
+Neuropathy is very treatable.
+Some patients get better right from the get-go, others may need a few treatments before they feel significant relief.
+Typically, two or three of the above-mentioned modalities are used within a single session, and their cumulative effects accelerate over the course of treatments.